patrickbucher/algorithms/diary.md

 re-implemented `swap` in Clojure, and the performance is dismal again; but that's Bubble Sort, after all…

+I'd like to finish the day with a thought I had after implementing Bubble Sort in the two functional languages: Bubble Sort is often thought as one of the first algorithms in school.
+It's not that easy to get right in regard of all those possible off-by-one errors.
+It took me quite a while to figure out Erlang and Clojure implementations, which then performed considerably worse than the structured interpretations.
+(I guess that the algorithm would be faster in Python or Ruby than in Clojure or Erlang.)

+However, when opening a book about Haskell, Quick Sort—one of the most efficient sorting algorithms—is introduced in chapter one as a two-clause function using list comprehensions.
+And it is a lot easier to get right than Bubble Sort.
+I tried out Quick Sort in Erlang and Clojure, and I got it right almost immediately.
+When I studied, we had an algorithms class in the second term.
+I remember fiddling with my code to get Merge Sort and Quick Sort right.
+(Parallelizing them using threads was even trickier.)
+Using a functional language would have saved us all the hassle.

+Today, I was reading the introduction to a book called _Algorithm Design in Haskell_.
+It summarized my sentiment quite well: With functional languages, one reasons about the actual workings of the algorithms, and less about intricate implementation details.
+(Bubble Sort, Insertion Sort, and Selection Sort aren't even covered in that particular book.)

+So I ordered said book today, but I'd still like to continue the current project, which yielded so many insights already after only a bit more than two weeks.
+But maybe I'll switch to the Haskell book and stick to functional languages, which would be Erlang, Clojure, and Haskell, of course.
+(Until then, I'll work through _Programming in Haskell_ besides, which is quite a concise book, but looks a lot less intimidating than during my first encouter with it in summer 2020, thanks to my nine months with SICP.)

+I'm also pretty tired of all those semi-defensive statements, oftentimes printed at the back of programming books along the lines of "even if you will never use [functional programming language blah] in practice, learning it will make you a much better programmer, no matter what language you will use in practice".
+Great, so the reader of said book will hate his Java day job even more afterwards!?
+Is that the purpose?
+Why don't we start to use the good stuff in production and ditch all those clumsy tools that make us unproductive and miserable and just yield horrible software?
+Why are we so afraid of hurting the feelings of mediocre programmers that no longer want to learn in their mid-thirties?

+That's it for my short rant; I need to go to sleep, tomorrow's another day: for learning!

 # 2023-08-14 (Mo)

 I worked through the Bubble Sort problems as good as possible, then implemented